klerk-framework/website/docs/building-config/collections.md

    val approvedInvoices = list(data.invoices.approved)
 }
 ```
-To achieve this, create your own InvoiceCollections class/object and use it in Data:
+To achieve this, create your own InvoiceCollections object and use it in Data:

 ```
-object InvoiceCollections : ModelCollections<Invoice, Context>() {
+object InvoiceCollections : ModelCollections<Invoice, Ctx>() {
     val approved = all.filter { it.state == "approved" }.register("approved")
 }